 - In the bowl of a stand mixer with the paddle attachment, cream butter and sugar until light and fluffy.

-Pro tip - We want to add some volume in the batter and the sugar completely dissolved.
+Pro tip - We want to add some volume to the batter and the sugar is completely dissolved.
 So, make sure to cream well.

 - Next, add eggs, one at a time.
 Followed by the vanilla extract.

 Pro tip - Ensure the eggs are at room temperature or the batter will curdle.
 If that happens, just add a tablespoon or two of flour and combine well.

 - Then, add the flour mixture and milk alternating in three batches.

 Pro tip - Since whipping cream is thick the batter looks a bit stiffer than regular vanilla cake but the cream will melt in the oven so don't add any more milk.

 - Scrape the sides of the bowl, ensuring you have a smooth batter.
 Then, divide the batter between the prepared baking pans.

 Pro tip - Use an offset spatula to spread the batter evenly in the pan so it bakes evenly.

 - Bake for about 25 to 30 minutes until a skewer inserted in the center comes out clean.